garu/Data-Printer/README.md

 You can even rename the exported p() function!

 * Beautiful (and customizable) colors to highlight variable dumps and make issues stand-out quickly on your console.
-Comes bundled with 4 themes for you to pick.
+Comes bundled with several themes for you to pick.

 * Filters for specific data structures and objects to make debugging much, much easier.
-Includes filters for several popular classes from CPAN like JSON::\*, URI, HTTP::\*, LWP, Digest::\*, DBI and DBIx::Class.
-Also lets you create your own custom filters easily.
+Includes filters for several popular classes from CPAN like JSON::\*, URI, HTTP::\*, LWP, Digest::\*, DBI and DBIx::Class, printing what really matters to developers debugging code.
+It also lets you create your own custom filters easily.

 * Lets you inspect information that's otherwise difficult to find/debug